SoftwareHeritage/swh-sysadmin-provisioning/proxmox/terraform/init-template.md

 ./init-template.sh 9
 ```

-This created a basic vm with basic login/pass as root/test so we can
+This created a basic debian-9 vm (based on the cloud-stack one [1]).
+We still
-connect to it.

-Note: Implementation wise, this uses an openstack debian image,
-cloud-init ready [1]
+need to connect to it to adapt it prior to make it a template (cf. below).

 [1] https://cdimage.debian.org/cdimage/openstack/